zzonyo/trust-docs-test/source/index.html.md

 A：Please refer to the response from endpoint `GET /v2/reference/currencies`, where the field `withdrawFeeType` defining different fee types below:

 - transactFeeWithdraw : The withdraw fee per request (only applicable when withdrawFeeType=fixed).
-- minTransactFeeWithdraw : The minimum withdraw fee per request (only applicable when withdrawFeeType=circulated).
+- minTransactFeeWithdraw : The minimum withdraw fee per request (only applicable when withdrawFeeType=circulated or ratio).
 - maxTransactFeeWithdraw : The maximum withdraw fee per request (only applicable when withdrawFeeType=circulated or ratio).
 - transactFeeRateWithdraw : The withdraw fee rate per request (only applicable when withdrawFeeType=ratio).